 Open Kitchen with Island

-Most large kitchen now feature the open kitchen with or without an island layout.
+The largest kitchen now features an open kitchen with or without an island layout.
 With this design, customization is key.
 Because space is rarely an issue, you have the freedom to play around with the design of the cabinets, counters, and the placement of the appliances and sink.
 If you’re not sure of how to make your space work for you, reach out to a local professional to determine the right flow and design for you and your family.

 If you’re unhappy with your current kitchen layout consider doing something about it during your next kitchen remodel.
 There are many layouts out there and you’re bound to find one that perfectly matches your needs and space requirements.
 For some more great ideas and inspiration, head over to House Tipster's Virtual Room designer to try some design concepts of your own!

 Images used with permission, courtesy of www.dreamstime.com and www.bigstock.com

 Learn how to create a trendy and functional living room with these design tips.
 Whether you moved into a new home or your living room is outdated, you'll love your new room once you're finished using these decorating ideas.
 It's simple and fun to create a cozy and inviting space where you can relax.Jordan Milligan08 June 2018